 Before the renovations, the 1329-square-foot home squeeze three small bedrooms and one bathroom inside but Boesch converted those into two bedrooms and two bathrooms instead.
-She admits it isn't the most desirable floor plan but they decided that eliminating a bedroom meant they could grow the master to include space for a walk-in closet.
-They also added square footage for the most gorgeous master bathroom we've ever seen.
+She admits it isn't the most desirable floor plan but they decided that eliminating a bedroom meant they could grow the primary suite to include space for a walk-in closet and the most gorgeous primary bathroom we've ever seen.

 Before Boesch got her hands on it, this home was very traditional in style and lacking any bells or whistles.
 "The original floorplan was choppy and enclosed," she explains.
 "So we added new windows, beautiful crown moldings, marble tile in both baths, and new Rohl nickel fixtures throughout to enhance the traditional modern feel we were going for."

 This living room, like most Boesch designs, started with the rug.
 "To me, the rug anchors the room and is my working canvas," she says.
 "I then move on to the sofa and complimenting accent pieces."
 To elevate the look of a space, Boesch likes to combine items of bohemian influence with more structured pieces like the Mexican Equipale chairs paired with the MCM media console.
 "Vintage pieces like the carved wood side table are the key to adding soul to a space," she adds.